maikelbos0/VDT.Core.Blazor.Wizard/src/VDT.Core.Blazor.Wizard/README.md

 }
 ```

+## Styling

+The wizard can be provided with the following CSS classes:

+- `ContainerClass` gets applied to a `div` surrounding the entire wizard when using the default layout
+- `TitleContainerClass` gets applied to a `div` surrounding the title content when using the default layout
+- `StepTitleContainerClass` gets applied to a `div` surrounding the step titles when using the default layout
+- `StepTitleClass` gets applied to the step title `div`s
+- `ActiveStepTitleClass` gets applied to the active step title `div`
+- `ButtonContainerClass` gets applied to a `div` surrounding the navigation buttons when using the default layout
+- `ButtonClass` gets applied to all navigation buttons
+- `ButtonCancelClass` gets applied to the cancel button
+- `ButtonPreviousClass` gets applied to the previous button
+- `ButtonNextClass` gets applied to the next button
+- `ButtonFinishClass` gets applied to the finish button
+- `ContentContainerClass` gets applied to a `div` surrounding the content of the currently active step when using the default layout

 ## Interactivity

 Aside from the Blazor properties shown in the above example, the wizard provides the following readonly properties to access state information: